 JACKSONVILLE, FL--Byron Leftwich is one of the most talented young quarterbacks in the NFL.
 His team, the Jacksonville Jaguars, is expected to contend for the AFC Central title this season, thanks in large part to Leftwich’s strong, accurate throwing arm.
-Head coach Jack Del Rio, however, is concerned about his lack of speed and mobility, especially since Leftwich is African-American.
+Second year head coach Jack Del Rio praises his young signal caller’s poise and determination but is concerned about his lack of speed and mobility, especially since Leftwich is African-American.

 “When I first laid eyes on Byron, I thought ‘Now there’s a guy who can give us some much needed mobility in the pocket, as well as give the opposing defense something else to think about,” said Del Rio.
 “I’ve been dying to coach a black quarterback for years because I’m tired of all these white guys that stand there in the pocket like a statue.
 Well, Byron might as well be a white guy.
 The guy can’t run for shit.”